Packing for Long Term Travel: Advice and Essential Items

 Casting and HDMI Capabilities

-While traveling overseas, sometimes we want to watch our own movies, TV series, sporting event, or news on TV rather than on a laptop or phone.
+While traveling overseas, sometimes we want to watch our own movies, sporting event, or news on TV rather than on a laptop or phone.
 In order to bring Netflix, Amazon Prime, YouTube, etc., to the big screen, we simply need the capability to “mirror” or “cast” our devices to the TV.

 We use Android products, so for us, the setup is simple.
 To mirror our laptop to any modern TV, we simply use an HDMI to HDMI cable like this one.
-My husband’s computer has an HDMI port, which makes it extremely easy.
+My husband’s laptop has an HDMI port, which makes it extremely easy.
 We simply connect the cable to the computer and the TV, bring up Netflix or a streaming service on the computer, and our screen is mirrored onto the TV.

 These are our must-bring essential items, and the list has not changed much over the course of 8+ years.
 We’ve figured out what fits our travel style and daily activities, and we keep our belongings to a minimum.
 I recommend that you do the same!